The following workshops will be conducted at i-KNOW 2017. Follow the links to find more information on each workshop.

 In this context, we seek contributions that address questions such as: What are the key elements of a platform business model?
 What business model patterns are predominating in platform economies?
 What platform archetypes can be identified?
 Which partners are involved in such platform business models?
 How does value creation look like?
 Thereby, empirical as well as conceptual papers or best practice examples are welcomed.

-Organizers: Alexander Felfernig, Denis Helic, Elisabeth Lex, Stefan Reiterer, Dominik Kowald, Emanuel Lacic
+Organizers: Alexander Felfernig, Denis Helic, Elisabeth Lex, Stefan Reiterer, Dominik Kowald, Emanuel Lacic, Christoph Trattner, Christian Gütl

 Recommender systems are acknowledged as an essential instrument to support users in finding relevant information in an overloaded information space.
 While they have been proven successful in e.g., e-commerce applications, they can also support organizations in better identifying competences, help engage users in a continuous and dynamic knowledge exchange, and customize dissemination of knowledge as much as possible.
-Moreover, the advent of the big data era has posed the need for high scalability and real-time processing of frequent data updates, and thus, has brought new challenges for the recommender systems’ research community.
-As in 2016 (http://socialcomputing.know-center.tugraz.at/rs-bda/), the objective of this workshop is to bring together researchers and practitioners involved in developing, testing, and maintaining (social) recommender systems, especially in the light of big data.
-The workshop focuses on all aspects of recommender systems and big data analytics and it will provide a forum for discussing current practices and recent research results.
+Moreover, online social networks and social media sites allow numerous users to participate in collaboratively creating online information by producing new content and establishing new links between people, information, and services.
+Users participating in such online endeavors leave digital traces on the Web, which provides unparalleled research opportunities for studying questions in sociology, psychology, behavioral science, or political and economic science.
+This workshop brings together and focuses on all aspects of recommender systems and social network analysis, and it will provide a forum for discussing current practices and recent research results.

 Organizers: Roman Kern, Gerald Reiner, Olivia Bluder